ARMmbed/mbed-os-examples-docs_only/APIs_RTOS/ConditionVariable_ex_1/README.md

 # ConditionVariable example

-This example shows how to use `ConditionVariable` for thread synchronization/notification.
+This example shows how to use the ConditionVariable API for thread synchronization and notification.